 Welcome to the Foundation Stage at St. Luke's and 'Bears'

-As our youngest learners at St. Luke's settle into the routines of school life in their first year, the Bears' Class children learn and develop through the Early Years Foundation Stage Curriculum.
+As our youngest learners at St. Luke's settle into the new, exciting routines of school life in their first year, the Bears' Class children learn and develop through the Early Years Foundation Stage Curriculum.
 This learning journey through the EYFS continues their development and experiences from previous pre-school settings.

 The Early Years Foundation Stage has three Prime areas of learning and development - Personal, social & emotional development, Physical development and Communication & language.